Facility Design and Layout

 in an organization of any size, engaged in just about any endeavor.

 In all of these challenges, a good layout is part of the answer.
-Please read on.
+And JPR is pretty good at layout,

-Good layout primciples apply just as well in office, lab, maintenance shop, and
+Layout principles apply just as well in office, lab, maintenance shop, DC or

 When you need a hand, let's talk.

 layouts to meet your physical circumstances, objectives, timetable, budget.There is no cost nor obligation for

 Layout projects can be lengthy and complex, but often are smaller and quite straightforward.

 Jack Greene has headed Industrial Engineering for ITT Latin America and RayBan Sunglasses, and worldwide IE for Abbott Labs.

 Now as president of JPR, Jack can work with your organization, from strategic guidance at the executive level to practical,

 hands-on application of factory design and plant layout techniques.